About Us

 Empowering Survivors, Transforming Lives

-Supporting and empowering all people who have experienced or been affected by sexual harm, trauma or exploitation through education, prevention, partnerships, and healing for a better future
+Supporting and empowering all people who have experienced or been affected by sexual harm, trauma or exploitation through education, prevention, partnerships, and healing for a better future.

 Assisting victims of sexual assault and sexual abuse